Anwar8/Blaze/notes/journal.md

 ### WP7: Thesis writing - 08 weeks - due 15/05/2025

 ## Journal
+#### 12 October
+Okay, so the problem does appear to arise due to the direction convention used for the plastic nonlinear elements.

+The way I am debugging this is by applying an axial force and tracking the element stress state because axial force is a lot easier to follow than moment.
+What I am finding by looking at the different vectors is that the resistance vector is coming out, for the first iteration, as positive 33.33, while the multiplication of K and U is returning -33.33.
+At the same time, the force vector applied has a negative sign of -33.33.
+Given that $\boldsymbol{G} = \boldsymbol{R} - \boldsymbol{P}$, I am getting an out of balance that is positive 66.66.
+What we can see is that there should not be an out-of-balance as the elements are resisting the axial forces, but the stiffness is returning the opposite.
+This means that out of balance keeps growing as we have seen, and it does so indefinitely!

+Something seems to be the matter with the sign of the forces.
+I will need to investigate!
+It appears that this arises due to the negative sign in the sections - equations 18 and 19 from Izzuddin's nonlinear material material elements.

 #### 7 October
 - [x] Isolate test-helpers into their own file.
 - [x] Add functionality to `update_material_starting_state` that is called by `solve` after each successful iteration, and before moving into the next load step.